nvm: nvm is not compatible with the "PREFIX" environment variable: currently set to "/usr/local"

 Then termux and other

-if they need custom prefix.@agnostic-apollo first of all, thank you for stepping in explaining the matter in your own words.
+$PREFIXconflicted platforms can always exportNPM_IGNORE_LEGACY_PREFIX=1and optionally export$NPM_PREFIXif they need custom prefix.@agnostic-apollo first of all, thank you for stepping in explaining the matter in your own words.
 I think that deprecating

-, so it’s really necessary to inform developers to update their scripts to use the new environment variable.Patching npm would be great too, but you’d have to update unmaintained decade-old versions of it, since the latest npm is not compatible with older node versions in my experience.
+PREFIXand introducingTERMUX__PREFIXis still the way to go, regardless of other actions taken or not, because I think it is better to have rather less collision potential in the far future than such a high risk potential of collisions forever.
+The result could be that unsettingPREFIXcould become a Termux property that will come with a risk to break old things, but given enough time the risk shall becomes low as third parties update their scripts.
+Unfortunately, accessingPREFIXcannot print any warning onstderr, so it’s really necessary to inform developers to update their scripts to use the new environment variable.Patching npm would be great too, but you’d have to update unmaintained decade-old versions of it, since the latest npm is not compatible with older node versions in my experience.
 I have to agree with @ljharb’s statement about the numbers, but I can absolutely understand that these are not pleasant conclusions for maintaining Termux.

 @ljharb I think changing this in Termux is still harder though.
 If I understand you correctly, npm just reads this variable and nvm provides it.
 Termux cannot change it easily, because there are far more scripts in the wild that rely on this variable.
 On the flip-side npm could just read a different variable and fallback to

-, if it is not found.
+$PREFIX, if it is not found.
 Then you could simply set the new variable and things would not break.I opened a discussion at npm about it.

 will never gonna happen, it points to the

-directory within the Termux files.
+usrdirectory within the Termux files.
 It will break everything if it will be changed.This is really a huge F for both parties.
 I was trying to give

-a scoped variable somehow, but even overriding the prefix explicitly was not leading to any direction.
+nodeandnpma scoped variable somehow, but even overriding the prefix explicitly was not leading to any direction.
 I’m not deep enough into their code to understand it (yet) and their documentation lacks clear information about the PREFIX variable, only the argument is documented.I wasn’t sure about the “mistakes were made” statement from Ryan Dahl until I faced this limitation yesterday.
 Termux has blood on their hands as well, I mean, it could’ve been obvious that

-would’ve been a smarter choice, but we are humans and human do errors.Now running their
+PREFIXcould collide and thatTERMUX_PREFIXwould’ve been a smarter choice, but we are humans and human do errors.Now running their

-can run at least, but it locks me away from testing some legacy stuff before porting it to LTS, which is quite a bummer.@ljharb
+nodejs-lts, so that theneovim-node-hostcan run at least, but it locks me away from testing some legacy stuff before porting it to LTS, which is quite a bummer.@ljharb

 What a great suffering trying to get NVM and Termux work in harmony now, because of the “great” naming decisions that were made on Termux and Nodes end.